IsometricShahil/TVec/README.md

 # Testing
 TVec uses [lust](https://github.com/bjornbytes/lust) for it's unit tests. <br/>
-To run the unit tests you must place lust beside the `tests.lua` file, a simple way to do that would be to run, `git clone https://github.com/bjornbytes/lust` when in the folder containing `tests.lua`.<br/>
+To run the unit tests
+1. Place lust beside the `tests.lua` file, a simple way to do that would be to run, `git clone https://github.com/bjornbytes/lust` <br/>
-Now you can run,
-`$ luajit tests.lua`. <br/>
-`luajit` can be `lua` too (or.. whatever "lua" you have brewed..). <br/>
+2. Run, `luajit tests.lua` or `lua tests.lua`.

-Additionally, the test suite is run automatically with every commit or PR using:-
+Additionally, the test suite is run automatically with every commit or PR using:
 * LuaJIT with jit enabled
 * LuaJIT with jit disabled
 * Lua5.4